Hello, you are using a very old browser that's not supported.

 To learn more about the considerable impact this outreach strategy could have on WIC awareness and enrollment — and how state governments can launch text message outreach for WIC — read the full report.
 To learn more about our overall WIC work in partnership with CBPP, read our previous reports:

-This work is made possible through collaboration with the Center on Budget and Policy Priorities as well as support from the Walmart Foundation.
+This report was made possible through collaboration with the Center on Budget and Policy Priorities (CBPP) as well as support from the Walmart Foundation.
+The findings, conclusions and recommendations presented in this report are those of Benefits Data Trust and CBPP alone, and do not necessarily reflect the opinions of the Walmart Foundation.